The complete guide to roofing

 If you are the sort of person who loves to get involved in hands on work and is genuinely interested when you see new housing estates and other construction projects going on in your area, then why not transform this interest into a living by learning a trade in roofing?

-As a roofer, you could be called upon to assemble scaffolding, determine which materials should be used for that next roof installation or repair job, and carry out roof inspections.
+As a roofer, you could be called upon to use technical drawings and specifications, determine which materials should be used for that next roof installation or repair job, and carry out roof inspections.
 A career in roofing is incredibly varied.

 But not just that, roofers tend to enjoy high job security.
 Think about it: a solid, protective roof isn’t just a nice-to-have, it’s a must-have – for all of us.
 Therefore, there will always be demand for people who know how to build roofs to a high standard – and replace or repair them if issues arise.